rbuckton/proposal-enum/README.md

 ```

 However, this behavior is contentious amongst some TC39 delegates and has been removed from this proposal.
 TypeScript
-will continue to support auto-initializiation due to its frequent use within the developer community, but would emit
+will continue to support auto-initialization due to its frequent use within the developer community, but would emit
 explicit initializers to JavaScript.
-It is possible that another form of auto-initializiation may be introduced in the
+It is possible that another form of auto-initialization may be introduced in the
 future that could be utilized by both TypeScript and ECMAScript.
+For more information, please refer to the
+[Auto-Initializers](#auto-initializers-1) topic in the [Future Directions](#future-directions) section.

 ## Declaration Merging